 - Multi-Layer Perceptron

 - Convolutional Neural Networks.

 Neural network based on radial basis function with can be used for strategic reasons.
-There are several other models of neural network including what we have mentioned above.
+There are several other models of the neural network including what we have mentioned above.
 For an introduction to neural network and their working model continue reading this post.
 You will get a sense of how they work and used for real mathematical problems.

-ANN’s learns, get trained and adjust automatically like we human do.
-Though ANN’s are inspired by human brain but for a fact they run on a far simpler plane.
+ANN’s learns, get trained and adjust automatically like we humans do.
+Though ANN’s are inspired by the human brain but for a fact they run on a far simpler plane.
 The structure of neurons are now used for machine learning thus called as artificial learning.
 This development has helped various problems to come to an end especially where layering is needed for refinement and granular details are needed.

 Neural Network Architecture

 Neural networks consist of input, output layers hidden layers.
 Transformation of input into valuable output unit is the main job.
-They are excellent example of mathematical constructs.
+They are excellent examples of mathematical constructs.
 Information flows in neural network happens in two ways.

-- Feedforward Networks – In this signals only travel in one direction without any loop i.e. towards the output layer.
+- Feedforward Networks – In these signals only travel in one direction without any loop i.e. towards the output layer.
 Extensively used in pattern recognition.
-This network with single input layer and a single output layer can have zero or multiple hidden layers though.
+This network with a single input layer and a single output layer can have zero or multiple hidden layers though.
 This method has two common designs as below

 - At the time of it’s learning or “being trained”